vedph/cadmus-doc/migration/rendering/architecture.md

         - [Building Text Tree](#building-text-tree)
         - [Rendering Text Tree](#rendering-text-tree)

+The easiest form of data export in Cadmus is based on **rendering data**, for:

+- exporting data into files, e.g. stand-off TEI documents from text items with layers.
-The easiest form of data export in Cadmus is based on rendering data, for both exporting data into files and providing a frontend interface with "previews", i.e. views which summarize structured data for human readers.
-For instance, in the former case you can export stand-off TEI documents from text items with layers; in the latter case, you can view a compact and human-friendly data summary inside the editor itself.
+- providing a frontend interface with "previews", i.e. views which summarize structured data for human readers within the editor itself.

-So, export may be done at different levels of granularity:
+This export has different levels of **granularity**:

-- you can export all the items or a subset of them;
+- all the _items_, or a subset of them;
-- you can export a subset of parts of each item;
+- a subset of _parts_ of each item;
-- you can export a single text part, with all its related layer parts, or a subset of them;
+- a single _text part_, with all its related _layer parts_, or a subset of them;
-- you can export a single part.
+- a single _part_.

 The export process is driven by a JSON-based configuration, which assembles and configures its components.
-In most cases, it relies on a set of transformations.
+In most cases, it relies on a set of **transformations**.

 As Cadmus data is based on objects (items, parts, and fragments), each of them can be serialized with an object notation, like JSON.
 This is what effectively happens when these objects are stored in the Cadmus database (which relies on MongoDB, even though via an intermediate layer which allows you to change the underlying store engine).